Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

 From here on, we can proceed completely analogously to the proof of Theorem~\ref{theorem a priori estimate}, since -- even though there are more terms involved -- the structure of the system is essentially the same (note that $\chi$ was only introduced after having derived the parabolic equation, hence no second order derivatives of $\chi$ appear in the computations).
-This finishes the proof. \end{proof}
+This finishes the sketch of the proof. \end{proof}

-With the previous lemma we can then deduce the existence of a global regular solution for the stochastic generalized equation~\eqref{SPDE 1}.
-To this end we introduce in analogy to Definition~\ref{Defin regular solutions} the notion of a solution $u$ of equation~\eqref{SPDE 1} of class $W_{loc}^{2,m}$, just with the additional $W_{loc}^{2,m}$-regularity in space.
+With the previous lemma we can then deduce the existence of a global regular solution for the stochastic generalized equation.
+To this end, we introduce in analogy to Definition~\ref{Defin regular solutions} the notion of a solution~$u$ to~\eqref{SPDE 1} of class $W_{\loc}^{2,m}$, just with the additional $W_{\loc}^{2,m}$-regularity in space.